abhinav4848/Obsidian-Medicine/hepatitis viruses.md

 ---
 # Hepatitis B
+^See CDC link above.
 Can have chronic hepatitis: ground glass hepatocytes on microscopy Risk of HCC #important
 ### HBsAg
 - Surface antigen (HBsAg) is the first marker to appear and responsible for the production of anti-HBs
-- Normally means acute disease (present for 1-6 months)
+- Normally means acute disease (present for 1-6 months) and that person is infectious except within 30 days of vaccination when it's transiently raised.

 **If HBsAg is present for > 6 months**
 - Then this means chronic disease
 ### Anti-HBs
-Means immunity (either by exposure or by immunization) It is negative in chronic disease
+Means immunity (either by exposure or by immunization) It is negative in chronic disease (i.e. disease is still active).
 ### Anti-HBc
 Implies previous (or current) infection.
+Not present in vaccine.

 *IgM* anti-HBc
 - Appears during acute or recent hepatitis B infection and is present for about 6 months.